bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 `console.log("Starting the script!");`

 Now the first thing that we need to do is to get a reference to the canvas on the web page, so that we can "draw" on it with JavaScript.
 Remember when we created the web page and we added a HTML attribute to the canvas that gave it an id?
 Specifically, `id="c"`.
 Now we are going to use that id we added to tell JavaScript what we want.
-Add this to the top of the `<script>` section:
+Add this to the top of your `<script>` section:

 `let canvas_element = document.getElementById("c");`